jimmo/micropython/docs/library/index.rst

    Important summary of this section

    * MicroPython implements a subset of Python functionality for each module.
-   * To ease extensibility, MicroPython versions of standard Python modules usually have ``u`` ("micro") prefix.
+   * To allow extensibility, built-in MicroPython versions of standard Python modules may be extended by the user by providing a replacement implementation.
    * Any particular MicroPython variant or port may miss any feature/function described in this general documentation (due to resource constraints or other limitations).

 This chapter describes modules (function and class libraries) which are built into MicroPython.
-There are a few categories of such modules:
+These modules :

-* Modules which implement a subset of standard Python functionality and are not intended to be extended by the user.
+* Modules which implement a subset of the Python standard libraries (e.g. ``os``, ``time``).

-* Modules which implement a subset of Python functionality, with a provision for extension by the user (via Python code).
+* Modules which implement MicroPython extensions to the Python standard libraries (e.g. ``array``).

-* Modules which implement MicroPython extensions to the Python standard libraries.
+* Modules which implement MicroPython- and port-specific features (e.g.
-* Modules specific to a particular `MicroPython port` and thus not portable.
+  ``bluetooth``, ``machine``).

-Note about the availability of the modules and their contents: This documentation in general aspires to describe all modules and functions/classes which are implemented in MicroPython project.
-However, MicroPython is highly configurable, and each port to a particular board/embedded system makes available only a subset of MicroPython libraries.
-For officially supported ports, there is an effort to either filter out non-applicable items, or mark individual descriptions with "Availability:" clauses describing which ports provide a given feature.
+This documentation in general aspires to describe all modules and functions/classes which are implemented in the MicroPython project.
+However, MicroPython is highly configurable, and each port to a particular board/embedded system may include only a subset of the available MicroPython libraries.

-With that in mind, please still be warned that some functions/classes in a module (or even the entire module) described in this documentation **may be unavailable** in a particular build of MicroPython on a particular system.
+With that in mind, please be warned that some functions/classes in a module (or even the entire module) described in this documentation **may be unavailable** in a particular build of MicroPython on a particular system.
 The best place to find general information of the availability/non-availability of a particular feature is the "General Information" section which contains information pertaining to a specific `MicroPython port`.

 On some ports you are able to discover the available, built-in libraries that can be imported by entering the following at the REPL::